Otlhomame/AWS_Click_Ops/README.md

 # AWS_Click_Ops
-A Collection Of Core ClickOps Tasks On AWS
+A Collection Of Core Click-Ops Tasks On AWS

 ## Main Branch Content